 Learn to understand the building blocks of the DeFi revolution

-What Is A Liquidity Pool?
+- What is a Liquidity Pool?

 A liquidity pool is a smart contract with locked tokens that are used to enable decentralized trading.
 The pool acts as a kind of “storage” in which market participants put crypto assets together to provide the necessary liquidity for everyone who wants to exchange this asset.

 The emergence of liquidity pools was a kind of ‘response’ to the inefficiency of the order book system within decentralized exchanges.
-Using order books, market makers faced a significant problem in the form of high Ethereum gas fees.
+Using order books, market makers faced a significant problem in the form of high gas fees.
 As a result, executing trades turned out to be very expensive and not profitable for both market makers and traders.

 Another driver for launching liquidity pools was low network throughput.
 When it comes to billions of dollars in daily trading, blockchains cannot provide fast enough transaction speeds.